Jack Welch: Politics

 Welch identified politically as a Republican.
 He stated that global warming is "the attack on capitalism that socialism couldn't bring", and that it is a form of "mass neurosis".
 Yet he said that every business must embrace green products and green ways of doing business, "whether you believe in global warming or not ... because the world wants these products".

-Regarding shareholder value, Welch said in a Financial Times interview on the global financial crisis of 2008–2009, "On the face of it, shareholder value is the dumbest idea in the world.
+Regarding shareholder value, Welch said in a Financial Times interview on the 2008 financial crisis, "On the face of it, shareholder value is the dumbest idea in the world.
 Shareholder value is a result, not a strategy...your main constituencies are your employees, your customers and your products."

-Welch was widely criticized for his views on the job numbers from September 2012.
+Welch was widely criticized for his views on the employment data in the Bureau of Labor Statistics's September 2012 jobs report.

-After the Bureau of Labor Statistics released employment data stating that the U.S. unemployment rate had dropped from 8.1% to 7.8%, Welch tweeted, "Unbelievable jobs numbers ... these Chicago guys will do anything ... can't debate so change numbers".
+After the release of the report stating that the U.S. unemployment rate had dropped from 8.1% to 7.8%, Welch tweeted, "Unbelievable jobs numbers ... these Chicago guys will do anything ... can't debate so change numbers".
 Welch stood by his tweet, stating if he could write it again, he would add question marks at the end to make it clear that his intention was to raise a question over the legitimacy of the numbers.
 A subsequent New York Post article on the employment data suggested manipulation of some of the survey responses by an individual employee in 2010, but that article was widely debunked, including the fact that the employee had not worked at the Bureau since 2011.
 No proof of the political manipulation of the job numbers from September 2012 has been presented.
 The Census Bureau later released a statement denying the possibility of systematic manipulation of the data.
 Still, in an opinion piece in The Wall Street Journal, Welch wrote that the debate led to people looking at unemployment data more carefully and skeptically.
 Referencing his original tweet, he stated "Thank God I did", in a Squawk Box appearance, and also wrote, "The coming election is too important to be decided on a number.
 Especially when that number seems so wrong".